Do I need a will?

 If you have children…

 A will becomes increasingly more important if you have children or stepchildren because it is the only legal document that allows you to designate a guardian for your children.
 According to the survey conducted by Caring.com, only 36% of parents with children under 18 have wills.
 Although selecting someone to take care of children in your absence is not something that anyone wants to consider, it is vital that you do.
-Remember, without a will, that decision is left to a judge that is not familiar with your children.
+Remember, without a will, that decision is left to a judge who is not familiar with your children.

 It is our responsibility to start creating and maintaining generational wealth so that future generations do not have to start from scratch or bear the burden of burying us.
 We must begin to give our children and heirs a fighting chance and finances to build upon.
 In order for us to accomplish this, we must begin planning for the inevitable NOW and putting the tools in place that are necessary to transfer our assets, without significantly diminishing their value.
 No matter how much or little you believe you have, it is a foundation for future generations to build upon.
 Do not put it at risk.
+Call The Browne Firm, your Westchester County estate planning attorney, today at 914-530-3070.

 Graves Sr., Earl G. “Lack of Estate Planning Puts Black Wealth At Risk.”
 Black Enterprise (blog), November 3, 2015. https://www.blackenterprise.com/lack-of-estate-planning-puts-black-wealth-at-risk/